 Collagen is the main protein making up our body.
 Our bodies naturally produce collagen; however, as we get older, our collagen production declines.
-This is why as we get older we often experience more joint pain, have brittle bones and wrinkling skin, as well as weaker hair and nails.
+This is why as we get older we often experience less joint mobility, have brittle bones and wrinkling skin, as well as weaker hair and nails.
 If our bodies are less efficient at producing collagen, then we need to consume it through our diet.
 Unfortunately, collagen has typically been removed from today’s diet since we no longer consume all body parts of animals through homemade bone broths or eat organ meats like our ancestors once did.
 That’s why Vital Proteins collagen supplements are an easy way to get this healthy protein in your diet to help you look and feel your best as you get older!

 Vital Proteins’ collagen supplements can be taken anytime of the day.
 The number one and two uses of our products are adding collagen to coffee/tea or smoothies, but since collagen is a stable protein, it can be cooked up to high temperatures without destroying the nutrients.
 This makes our collagen, especially our Collagen Peptides, an easy protein boost to add to any baking recipe without changing the flavor.
 Really, sky is the limit!

 If you’re looking to enhance your exercise performance, put on more lean body mass as well as recover from your workouts faster, Vital Proteins Collagen Whey Protein is a great option.
-This will provide you with both the BCAAs your body needs to help with muscle synthesis as well as provide your body with collagen to improve your joint, gut, and hair, skin, and nail health.
-This product is best taken before, during or after exercise to help preserve your muscles and reap the most benefits from your efforts at the gym.
+This will provide you with both the BCAAs your body needs to help with muscle synthesis as well as provide your body with collagen to improve your joint, hair, skin, and nail health. * This product is best taken before, during or after exercise to help preserve your muscles and reap the most benefits from your efforts at the gym.